 The following taxicab companies can be contacted to arrange for pickup or drop-off in the Greater Cincinnati area:

-Taxicabs generally perform their pickups on Joe Nuxhall Way on the west side of Great American Ball Park at the conclusion of the game.
+Taxicabs generally perform their pickups on the north side of 2nd Street west of Joe Nuxhall Way on the west side of Great American Ball Park at the conclusion of the game.

 In the event that you have an issue while at Great American Ball Park and need to reach our Security Staff, you can text “REDS” and your issue to 69050.
 Security Staff will reply and staff will be dispatched to your area, if needed.